apache/hudi/rfc/rfc-56/rfc-56.md

 In addition, during checking conflicts, we do not need to list all marker files in all directories, we can prune based on the current partition Path and fileID to avoid unnecessary list operations.
+For example(also shown in figure2), we are going to create maker file based on partition path 2022/07/01, and fileID ff26cb9e-e034-4931-9c59-71bac578f7a0-0.
+During marker conflict checking, we do not need to list all the partitions we have under ".temp".
+Just list marker files under
+$BasePath/.hoodie/.temp/instantTime/2022/07/01 and check if fileID ff26cb9e-e034-4931-9c59-71bac578f7a0-0 existed or not.

 ##### SimpleDirectMarkerConflictResolutionStrategy